As the temperature gets colder, it’s important to discover the benefits to working out in cooler temperatures.

 Due to the lower temperatures, your heart works harder to improve circulation.
 At the same time, you burn brown fat.
 Humans have 3 different types of fat cells- brown, beige, and white.
-Brown fat, according to a landmark study, burns calories “like a furnace”.
-Scientists have discovered that a certain form of brown fat activates when the body gets cold, sucking the fat out of the body to use for energy.
+Brown fat is the type that produces heat in order to maintain your body’s temperature in cooler weather.
+Some people may say that it burns calories “like a furnace!”
 Just another great excuse for a substantial, healthy meal once you finish your run!

 - You’ll Drink More Water

 If you’re not hydrating enough, running in the winter will definitely help.
 With the colder weather outside, your body will still produce sweat, but will evaporate faster the colder it is.
 Be sure to drink more fluids before, during, and after your run.
 Your body is working hard to keep you warm, treat it well and give it the water you need!